Shampra/myEtoro/README.md

 Etoro really doesn't seem to be in an Agile process (already, no possibility to make suggestions and little improvement of the interface)
 So either I complain or I find a solution....
 In my todo list:
-- To be able to annotate the actions (penile of having to juggle with notes apart), see these notes everywhere.
+- To be able to annotate the actions (painful to have to juggle with notes apart), see these notes everywhere.
 - Highlight markets (monitoring or actions to be taken quickly, for example)
 - More info: date of earnings reports, variation in pre-marketing
 - On the portfolio, see directly the daily evolution of the market